pyDjangoDev/Signal-Setup-Guide/signal-android/README.md

 ```

 3. Install the `21.0.6113669` NDK version [link](https://developer.android.com/studio/projects/install-ndk)
-4. Use 'Keystore Explorer’, edit `whisper.store` files (the password is "whisper" without quote), insert your all your server certificates there.
+4. Use 'Keystore Explorer’, edit `whisper.store` files (the password is "whisper" without quote), insert your all your server certificates there (pem format).
 5. Update URL with own server in `app/build.gradle` (be sure to use https and don't include trailing slash).
 If you are having a hard time finding your `Cloudfront domain`, you can find it in <a href="https://console.aws.amazon.com/cloudfront/">CloudFront console</a> formated as `random-id.cloudfront.net`.
 ```
 ...